How Much Does Specialty Coffee REALLY Cost? - I Did the Math

 If math is your thing, feel free to jump into creating your own cost-per-cup graph.
 I'd love to see it when you're finished!
 For the rest of us, here are some rounded figures to help you next time you're deciding what to buy.

 The standard coffee mug holds 11 fluid ounces.
 That will allow you 8 fluid ounces of coffee with a bit of room for creamer, sweeteners, or whatever else you like.
 Using our 1:16 ratio and all that math, a 12 ounce (by weight) bag of coffee will give you a little more than 23 mugs of coffee.
-Most of our regular coffees are currently $17.00 for a 12 ounce bag, and our decaf coffees are $18.00 for 12 ounces.
+Most of our coffees are currently $18.00 for a 12 ounce bag.

 Imagine going through a drive-thru and getting 23 coffees for $18.00.
 Not a chance!
 You can get 20 more drinks for your money, just by brewing the coffee yourself at home.